-- 1.64.
-For animals: They have been used both for obtaining recognition and for conferring it. - 1.65.
-Veterinary services need time to respond and produce the file conferring recognition or formulating comments on the same.
-During this response time the authorities entrusted with handling the request need to evaluate the documents submitted.
+- 1.73.
+For animals: They have been used both for obtaining recognition and for conferring it. - 1.74.
+Response time of veterinary services to produce the file conferring recognition or formulating comments on the same must be agreed, as well as the response time of the authorities entrusted with handling a request in order to evaluate the documents submitted.